This short guide will show you how to get the most out of FormMagic.

 What is the difference between FormMagic and FormMaker?

-In the following guide, all features described are applicable both to FormMagic and FormMaker, unless it is explicitly stated that a certain feature (namely, the addition of validation scripts) is applicable to FormMaker only.
+In the following guide, all features described are applicable both to FormMagic and FormMaker, unless it is explicitly stated that a certain feature (namely, the addition of form scripts) is applicable to FormMaker only.

 Unlike most Id-Extras.com add-ons, FormMagic (and FormMaker) consists of two separate files: one for InDesign, and one for Acrobat.